Proj221/DemoVer1_Huawei/README.md

 + TODO: Magic number injected in the decorator.
 + NOTE: Should still check if the decorator can be saved by the distance set by MoveTo.

+## Ep10_Add new game state to store game related params
++ add game state to store game preset params and dynamic params
++ refactor chara_body and game mode for accomodating the game state creation
++ TODO: refactor AIController to accomodate the game state creation